 This course is designed for students who need only three hours of unspecified mathematics.
 Includes basic mathematical concepts from logic, algebra, set theory, probability, descriptive statistics, and finance.
 Three hours lecture per week.
 Credit, three semester hours.
-(Prerequisite: ACT Math score of at least 16 or Next-Generation ACCUPLACER Math score of 231-253)
+(Prerequisite: ACT Math score of at least 16 or Next-Generation ACCUPLACER Math score of 231-253 or successful completion of MAT 1233/1234 with a grade of C or higher)